[Updated: September 2018]

 For the first time in years, I am pumped about a performance goal.
 So pumped that I just contemplated having a hard boiled egg as a snack.
 I didn’t.
-But I did read through some research journals to help me create a new tennis conditioning workout to add to my tennis preparation plan.
-I know that ultimately the quality of my game is going to be the biggest determinant of how well I perform on the court this summer, but I also know that I can significantly up my game by being strong and fast enough to get to more shots, and by being fit enough to do so throughout the match.
+But I thought about it.
+And I did read through some research journals to help me create a new tennis conditioning workout to add to my tennis preparation plan.
+I know that ultimately the quality of my game is going to be the biggest determinant of how well I perform on the court, but I also know that I can significantly up my game by being strong and fast enough to get to more shots, and by being fit enough to do so throughout the match.
 This is the stuff that training provides.
-Training also has a side-benefit of reducing ones risk of injury.
+Training also has a side-benefit of reducing the risk of injury.

 What does that entail?
-What does one do to train for tennis domination?
+What can one do to train for tennis domination?
 How does one train to be able to return those shots that seem unreturnable?
 What does a training plan include that allows one to be as fast and reactive in the last point as in the first?
-Here’s the plan that I am following:

 Strength, power, and movement

 I don’t know if I could (or would want to) prioritize between these three, so I create tennis performance training programs that address all of them.
 The warm-up is a great opportunity to address movement limitations as well as to get the body ready for the job ahead.
 For most tennis players, this will involve a combination of stretching, muscle activation, and dynamic movements involving the shoulders, upper back, hips, and legs.
 After the warm-up, it’s time for a combination of power and agility.
 There are a lot of exercises that make sense for tennis players, from single leg lateral hops, medicine ball slams, kettlebell swings, power cleans, jumps, and ladder drills.